Nosheensami20/Secure-Landing-Zone-AWS/README.md

 - Strong IAM security controls (password policies, MFA enforcement).

 ##**Project Architecture**
-Management Account (Root)
+  - Management Account (Root)
-                    Organization: o-xxxxxxxxxx
+  - Organization: o-xxxxxxxxxx
-                           │
-        ┌──────────────────┼──────────────────┬──────────────────┐
-        │                 │                  │                  │
+        * Security OU
+        * Production OU
+        * Sandbox OU
-   Security OU       Production OU      Sandbox OU      Shared Services OU
+        * Shared Services OU
-        │                 │                  │                    │
-  Logging Account   Production Account  Development Account  Shared Services (CloudTrail         (Live             (Dev/Test           Account
-    S3 + KMS)         Workloads)         Environment)      (Common Infra)
+  - Org-wide CloudTrail → S3 bucket in Logging Account (with KMS, SSE, Versioning)
+  - Centralized Logging & Guardrails
+  - SCPs at Root enfored on OUs
+  - IAM Guardrails

 ## Step 1.
 Create AWS Organization
 - Created an AWS Organization in the admin account (management account).
-- This allows us to manage **multiple accounts under one root**.
+- This allows us to manage multiple accounts under one root.

 ## Step 2.
 Create Organizational Units (OUs) and Accounts
-We created **4 OUs** and relevant accounts and mapped them with right OU.
+We created **4 OUs** and relevant accounts and mapped them with the relevant OU.
 Even though only the **Logging account** was actively used in this project, the OU structure prepared us for future growth, separation of duties and follwing best Governent practices.

 - **Production** → For production workloads
 - **Security** → For security-related accounts